We hope you enjoy your visit to our historic landscape, free and open to all!

 Groups and individuals using the Arboretum should be aware of the following rules:

-- Picking or destroying plant material is strictly prohibited.
+- Picking, collecting, or destroying plant material is strictly prohibited.

 - Climbing trees is not allowed nor is walking in plant beds or mulched areas.

 - Dogs must be leashed at all times.
-Owners are responsible for removal and disposal of their dogs’ wastes.
+Owners are responsible for removal and disposal of their dogs’ waste.

 - Picnicking, fires, and barbecues are prohibited.